ctsilva/ctsilva.github.io/_pages/teaching.md

 * Interactive Computer Graphics (Fall)
 * Visualization for Machine Learning (Spring)

-In the past, I have taught courses on Urban Informatics, Scientific Visualization, Information Visualization, and Algorithms.
+In the past, I have taught courses on Urban Informatics, Scientific Visualization, Information Visualization, Geometric Computing, and Algorithms.

 <!--
 {% include base_path %}